MinntLeaf/TransitCurveFitter/Readme.md

 This was built using Python 3.10, although any version of Python 3 should work.

 ### Data
-A copy of some usable data is included in this repo as `Data.txt`.
+Some usable data genrated using 'pi' is included in this repo as `Data.txt`.
+It has a period

 If you want to use different data, replace the data in the file `Data.txt` with your data.

+#### Data Formating
+Data should be input in the format (X Value),(Y Value),(Error).
+Commas "," are used as value separators.
+Parenthesis, brackets, spaces, and tabs, will all be ignored.
+A line break signifies a new value pair entry.
+An error value does not need to be supplied, if an Error value is not given for 1 or more data points, it will be ignored for **all** of them.

+Examples:
+1,2,3
+1 , 2 , 3
+1     ,2,    3
+(1), 2, (3)
+1 , 2
+1         ,2

 ### Linux
 #### Linux Prerequisites